aptech/docs/docs/CR-varput.rst

     :param n: the name of the global symbol which will be the target variable
     :type n: string

-    :returns: y (*scalar*), 1 if the operation is successful and 0 if the operation fails.
+    :return y: 1 if the operation is successful and 0 if the operation fails.

+    :type y: scalar

 Remarks
 -------